Mizzou Hoops embarks on SEC tourney, searches for first-ever SEC Championship win

 The SEC Tournament is upon us.

-No. 4 seed Missouri is set to challenge No. 5 Tennessee after the Volunteers’ 70-55 victory over No. 13 Ole Miss Thursday.
+No. 4 seed Missouri is set to challenge No. 1 Alabama in the SEC Semifinals Saturday, the Tigers’ first-ever appearance in the vaunted final four of conference teams.
+Mizzou defeated Tennessee 79-71 Friday, while Alabama dominated Mississippi State 72-49.

-Mizzou’s only meeting against Tennessee this season ended in sheer havoc as graduate guard DeAndre Gholston drilled a game-winning 3-pointer from the logo to cap a hectic final minute in a 86-85 victory on Feb.
-11.
+Mizzou’s only meeting against Alabama ended in a 21-point home defeat to the Crimson Tide.
+The Tigers played that game without All-SEC First Team forward Kobe Brown, the heart and sole of this Missouri squad.

-However, that shot now represents a mere memory as the Tigers embark on their first SEC Tournament run under first-year coach Dennis Gates.
+However, that loss now represents a mere memory as the Tigers embark on their first SEC Tournament run under first-year coach Dennis Gates.

-Missouri has never advanced to the semifinal round of the SEC Tournament, falling in each of its last three quarterfinal games.
-That also means the Tigers have yet to play for a SEC Tournament championship, a luxury that would guarantee a spot in the NCAA Tournament.
+Missouri has never advanced to the championship round of the SEC Tournament and will be competing in its first semifinal.

-Tennessee, on the other hand, is familiar with postseason basketball.
-The Vols won the SEC Tournament last season and look to do so again as they aim to quiet the concerns they’ve heard throughout their late-season SEC fall.
+Alabama, on the other hand, is familiar with postseason basketball.
+The Tide won the SEC Tournament last season and look to do so again as they aim to quiet the concerns they’ve heard throughout their late-season SEC fall.

-For whoever surges into the semifinal, the path will feature either Alabama or Mississippi State.
-From there, the championship could feature anyone from Texas A&M, Kentucky, ___ or ___.
+For whoever surges into the championship, the path will feature either Texas A&M or Vanderbilt, who will face off against each other at 2:30 p.m.

 March is upon us, and madness is bound to ensue.
 For the Tigers, this SEC Tournament could establish the start of something special or a precursor of what’s to come in the NCAA Tournament.
 Either way, it’s the best time of the year, so let’s get to some basketball.

-Note: Updated: Well, the Tigers made it to their first ever SEC Tournament semifinal.
-Now, they get the privilege of being able to take on Brandon Miller and No. 1 Alabama.